westial/commotalkino/README.md

 This project is an implementation example of CommoTalkie SDK.
 See [https://github.com/westial/commotalkie](https://github.com/westial/commotalkie)

-The proof consist on permanently sending a message from the node A to the node B.
+The proof of concept consists on sending and getting back a message from the node A and the node B.
 To use a more familiar context lets imagine a ping pong match.
 The node A is Ping, and the node B is Pong.